Sustainable Food Systems - B.S.

 One course from ANTH, ECON, GEND, LEAD, PSCI, RES or PSYC

 |24 credits selected from 1000-4999 numbered offerings within the university ****

 Students choosing Baking and Pastry Arts Foundation courses will use 9 credits of free electives towards the baking lab requirements and have 15 credits of free electives required.

-Students in the Sustainable Food Systems program must complete an internship relevant to their area of study in sustainable food systems, including: food production, supply chain management, public health, policy and advocacy, or other related field.
+Students in the Sustainable Food Systems program must complete an Applied Experiential Education experience relevant to their area of study in sustainable food systems, including: food production, supply chain management, public health, policy and advocacy, or other related field.

 Students must pass a national exam that is recognized by the Conference for Food Protection as a graduation requirement.

 Students may choose to enhance their major by selecting from minors such as Culinary Sustainability, Environmental Sustainability, or Public Health; or courses within one or more of the areas of focus below; or work with an adviser to design their own experience.
 Students are responsible for meeting prerequisites.

 D Directed Experiential Education (DEE) opportunities are based on project availability with community partners and student eligibility.
 For more information, visit Experiential Education & Career Services (EE&CS).